fsprojects/FSharp.Formatting/docs/styling.md

 }
 ```

-The id comes from the header text, so "Namespaces" gives `namespaces` and "API Reference" gives `api_reference`.
+The id comes from the header text, so "API Reference" gives `api_reference` and "Getting started" gives
+`getting_started`.
 The API reference menu lists every namespace already, so what the index adds over it is the description of each one.

 `{{fsdocs-menu-item-title}}` is the hover text of an item, meant for the `title` attribute of the link.
 The API